The Fire & EMS Laptops Buying Guide

 Every fire and EMS department is regulated by its own operational policies.
 This means that your particular configuration option may be different to some degree than departments in other states, cities or counties.
 Therefore customization options are important when purchasing fire and EMS laptops.

 Policies, makes and models of vehicles, and operational standards are often different from organization to organization.
 Be sure that you can configure your laptop or tablet so that it will function efficiently for your department’s unique needs.

-The moment you purchase a Toughbook you’re ahead of the game.
-The overall industry failure rate for laptops, according to PC Magazine in 2011, is 15 percent, while Panasonic Toughbooks service records show an annual failure rate of only 2.4 percent.
+The moment you purchase a TOUGHBOOK device you’re ahead of the game.
+The overall industry failure rate for laptops, according to PC Magazine in 2011 and ongoing research, is 15 percent, while Panasonic TOUGHBOOK service records show an annual failure rate of only 2.4 percent.

-So it goes without saying that Toughbooks are durable, high performing, and easy to use.
+So it goes without saying that TOUGHBOOK devices are durable, high performing, and easy to use.
 But after the implementation and rollout are complete, quality service will keep your devices in top condition.

-Added to the Toughbook’s exemplary record is free, 24x7, 365 day per year phone support, available everywhere as long as you own your Toughbook.
+Added to the exemplary record of the Panasonic TOUGHBOOK, there is free, 24x7, 365 day per year phone support, available everywhere as long as you own your TOUGHBOOK device.

 In addition, certified technicians are available for perform on-site service and can usually be at your location by the next business day in major metropolitan areas and can arrive within 2 – 3 business days at more rural or remote locations.

 Mooring Tech is a member of the TOUGHBOOK Authorized Mobility Partner Program.
 We specialize in serving the needs of first responders, and currently offer exclusive discounts for Fire, EMS, Police, and other emergency personnel.